Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 	- save/load of attachement not done
 	- save/load in LDraw
-bug en release: la function Surface.isPointInside est buggué (marche en debug) REMOVE ALL THE TODO
+bug en release: la function Surface.isPointInside est buggué (marche en debug) CRASH bug when dragging a part over the task bar rotate of circular ruler the selection frame is wrongly updated if a linear ruler is partially attached and you move it (not control point move) REMOVE ALL THE TODO
 - [target 1.8] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
 - [target 1.8] MISSING FEATURE (Alban): A feature to save a group that was created in BlueBrick, in the library